The 12 Best Natural Shampoos Your Hair Needs

 - 5 to 8 drops of either Bergamot, Lemon, Orange, Ylang Ylang, Lavender or Frankincense oil.

-Simply mix the water with the aloe vera gel and stir well.
-Then add the essential oils whilst stirring to ensure that they fill out the rest of the mixture.
-Once this is done, you can store the shampoo in a clean glass or plastic container and refrigerate it.
+Stir together the water with the aloe vera gel.
+Add the essential oils (while stirring) until they fully combine.
+You can store the shampoo in a clean glass or plastic container and refrigerate it.
 It’s best to use the shampoo on damp hair.

-I for one have naturally oily hair and skin – and personally know how much of a nuisance it can be if you don’t manage or treat it carefully and on a regular basis.
-For a while, I found that using a traditional shampoo was quite effective in getting rid of the excess oil in my hair, making my hair lighter and more controllable.
-But overtime (and with extended use) I noticed that shampoo was drying my hair out and removing the natural lustre it used to have.
-I needed a shampoo that would cut through and remove the excess oil from my hair and scalp, but not remove it completely.
+I for one have naturally oily hair and skin.
+Trust me, it can be a nuisance if you don’t manage or treat it carefully.
+Traditional shampoo used to eliminate the excess oil from my hair and made my hair lighter and more controlled.
+But over time (and extended use), the shampoo was drying my hair out and removing its natural luster.
+I wanted a shampoo that would just remove excess oil from my hair and scalp, without making it dull.

 - 1 tablespoon of baking soda.

 - 1 cup of distilled water (you can boil ordinary tap water and leave it to cool).

 - 5 drops of either Lavender, Tea Tree, Peppermint or Eucalyptus oil.